-The learning experiences offered in this program are designed to foster excellence in project management practice and to support continual improvement in your learning and professional practice.
+The learning experiences offered in this certificate are designed to foster excellence in project management practice and to support continual improvement in your learning and professional practice.

 RMIT offers a variety of learning and teaching approaches including lectures, seminars, studios, workshops, presentations, group discussions and syndicate work.

 You will have access to online resources through the student portal.

 Ongoing assessment throughout the semester includes case studies, project reports, assignments, presentations, reflective journals and examinations.

 Courses offered as part of blended learning programs include a meaningful blend of online, on-campus, and workplace based learning tailored to the type of study you undertake.
 This learning is active, prioritising tasks that involve exploration and development of skills and knowledge through interaction and engagement.